 An historical series, from 1986 to 2005, continues to be available as an indicator of established house price movements over a longer period.
 This historical series is not directly comparable to the existing HPI series post 2002 due to the significant changes in methodology introduced in the September quarter 2005 issue.

-The Residential Property Price Indexes: Eight Capital Cities publication (cat. no. 6416.0) contains Explanatory Notes which provide an overview of the scope, coverage, data sources and methodology of the published series.
-Appendices are included when appropriate (for example, to explain the outcome of a methodological review).
+The Residential Property Price Indexes: Eight Capital Cities (cat. no. 6416.0) contains Explanatory Notes which provide an overview of the scope, coverage, data sources and methodology of the published series.
+Additional information is included when appropriate (for example, to explain the outcome of a methodological review).

-More detailed information abouth the technical aspects of the residential property price indexes and related statistics can be found in the Residential Property Price Indexes: Concepts, Sources and Methods, 2014 (cat.no.
-6464.0) and the Feature Article: Implementation of the ABS Residential Property Price Index Review Outcomes in the March quarter 2015 publication.
+More detailed information about the technical aspects of the residential property price indexes and related statistics can be found in the Residential Property Price Indexes: Concept, Sources and Methods, 2014 (cat. no. 6464.0) and the Feature Article: Implementation of the ABS Residential Property Price Index Review Outcomes in the March quarter 2015 release.
 An updated Concepts, Sources and Methods document will be released by the end of 2015.

-All available data is released in the RPPI publication and associated time series spreadsheets on the ABS website each quarter and can be accessed via the ABS website:http://www.abs.gov.au/ausstats/abs@.nsf/mf/6416.0.
+All available data is released on the ABS website each quarter and can be accessed via:http://www.abs.gov.au/ausstats/abs@.nsf/mf/6416.0.

-For links to data and publications relating to the Residential Property Price Indexes and other Prices series, please see Topics @ a Glance - Inflation and Price Indexes.
+For links to data relating to the Residential Property Price Indexes and other Prices series, please see Topics @ a Glance - Inflation and Price Indexes.